Heart failure is a clinical syndrome that results from an inability of the heart to maintain adequate cardiac output.

 To maintain cardiac output, the heart undergoes hypertrophy of the stressed myocardium.
 This accompanied by other compensatory mechanisms discussed above may mean that patients are asymptomatic at rest.
 However, physical activity may lead to decompensation and the development of symptoms.

 CHF typically manifests with dyspnoea and fatigue (which may limit exercise tolerance) and signs associated with fluid retention.

-NICE recommends echocardiography and specialist assessment in patients with suspected heart failure.
-BNP is used to stratify risk in those without previous history of myocardial infarction.
+NICE recommends echocardiography and specialist assessment in patients with suspected heart failure based on BNP.

 B-type natriuretic peptide (BNP) is a protein released by cardiomyocytes in response to excessive stretching.
 It is used to assess the likelihood of heart failure.
 Conditions other than heart failure which may raise BNP levels include diabetes, sepsis, old age, hypoxaemia (PE and COPD), kidney disease, and liver cirrhosis.
 It has an exclude negative predictive value, which means a negative test should warrant investigation into others causes of the patients symptoms.